 String Project provides many different options for students who are interested in pursuing excellence in string playing.
 Group classes are offered to students in 3rd-8th grade, modeled on the public school string class experience.
 Private lessons are also offered to students beginning in their third year of study.
 Students have the opportunity to perform at concerts, recitals, and community events throughout the year.

 We will start a new class of 3rd and 4th grade beginners in September 2018.
-Our “Dolce” class will meet weekly on-campus Mondays from 4:15-5:15 p.m. for large group class; families also select one of two or three options for weekly small group class.
-Our “Prelude” class, also for 3rd and 4th graders, will meet weekly on Saturdays from 10:30 a.m. to noon at the Western Avenue Community Center.
-Space is limited and priority is given to students who attend school near WACC (Sheridan, Bent, Irving).
+Our “Dolce” class will meet in two locations: the on-campus class meets Mondays from 4:15-5:15 p.m. for large group class; families also select one of two or three options for weekly small group class.
+There is no enrollment cap on-campus.
+Our off-campus class, held at the Western Avenue Community Center, will meet weekly on Saturdays from 10:30 a.m. to noon.
+Space is limited to twenty students and priority is given to students who attend school near WACC (Sheridan, Bent, Irving).

 Students with prior experience playing a stringed instrument, whether through private lessons or their school program, are welcome to join our program.
 Students are asked to play a placement audition so that teachers can recommend the class that best suits each student's level.
 We will hold placement auditions for new students on Friday, September 7th, 2018, beginning at 4:15 p.m.
 Please use this link to sign-up for an audition time.